Central objectives and tasks

 - Promotion of the next generation of scientists through supervision of Master's and PhD theses on sustainable development and climate change issues

 - Energy resources and management

 - Climate change and health

 - Nature conservation

-Superordinate topics such as integrated environmental protection or environmental management in developing countries.
-Beyond this, we are committed to the topic of further education and the promotion of the young generation.
-In addition, the FTZ-ALS hosts the Technology Transfer Centre on Renewable Energy for Developing Countries which is intended to support developing countries to realise their potential in the area of renewable energy.
+In addition, the centre hosts the Technology Transfer Centre on Renewable Energy for Developing Countries, which is intended to support developing countries to realise their potential in the area of renewable energy.